ZeroxyDev/MonTally/readme.md

    - **Description:** The MonTally application occasionally exhibits inaccurate counts, especially during initial usage.
 The counts may either be higher or lower than the actual number of Pokémon encountered.
    - **Solution:** Actively use the application; as more encounters are recorded, the counting accuracy tends to improve.

+3. **Issue:** Unintended Pokémon Detection in Inventory.

+   - **Description:** MonTally is erroneously detecting Pokémon when browsing Pokémon in the backpack or other locations.
+   - **Solution:** Temporarily disable the counter in the settings during these specific moments.
+Alternatively, consider not placing Pokémon in the upper half of the screen.

 Please note that we are continuously working to improve the application and address these issues.
 If you come across any additional bugs, feel free to report them so that we can continue enhancing the MonTally experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>